Stuff Your Mentor Will Tell You

 - How much funding is required for an admission?
 Domestic or international tuition?
 One year or more?

 - What are the mechanics of admission?
 How are students admitted?

 - If you have no funding but teach, can you allocated your teaching assistant slots to the doctoral students?

 - Normal teaching duties not only specifics to negotiate, but what is the baseline?

 - Teaching relief given how often and under what conditions?
 Is it common?

-- Teaching distributions, will you get the grad class you need to recruit good students?
+- Teaching distributions, will you get the graduate seminar in your first year or semester to recruit good students?

 - Teaching assistants, can you choose your own TA?
 Can you use the TA support for your classes to support your students or does the department distribute them all as aid?

 - Service what would be considered average, minimal and excellent service?
 Are junior faculty encouraged to seek excellence in service?
 How is it documented?

 - Consulting is usually alowed but is it supported?
 How does consulting interact with the intellectual property policy?